ebullient/campaign-notes/compendium/Phandalin/Townmaster's Hall.md

 The townmaster’s hall has sturdy stone walls, a pitched wooden roof, and a bell tower at the back.
 The job board next to the front door features a sparse number of notices, all written in Common, and in the same hand.

-The Townmaster, [[Harbin Wester]], serves as judge in minor disputes and keeps required records.
+The Townmaster, [Harbin Wester](Harbin%20Wester.md), serves as judge in minor disputes and keeps required records.

 The townmaster’s hall has a small but serviceable jail in the cellar with two cells.
 Harbin carries the keys to the cell doors.